sigsep/sigsep-mus-db/docs/index.rst

 References
 ~~~~~~~~~~

-If you use this package, please reference the following paper
+If you use this package, please reference the following paper: https://arxiv.org/abs/1804.06267

 .. code:: tex